unicode-org/icu/docs/processes/release/tasks/build.md

 not defined inside the "icu" namespace.
 Consider adding **U_NAMESPACE_BEGIN** and **U_NAMESPACE_END** around the class and member definitions.

+## Update the runners

+In all workflow yaml files, update macos-n, ubuntu-p.q, windows-yyyy to the version currently designated -latest on https://github.com/actions/runner-images?tab=readme-ov-file#available-images.

 ## Update the pool bundles

 *Obsolete for ICU 64+*: The pool bundles are no longer checked in.
 Instead,